its-cyberjaya/constitution/README.md

 ## Regulation 7: Responsibilities of Event Committee Members
 1. Director of Event
-  * must participate in the event or project at hand.
-  * is responsible for appointing secretary and treasurer for their respective events.
+  * is responsible for planning, managing, and leading their respective events.
   * is held accountable for their respective events.
   * must heed the guidance of the executive council.
   * must personally or delegate the task of record details of meetings.
+  * must appoint secretary and treasurer for their respective events.
+  * is responsible for recruiting commitees of their respective events.
+  * is responsible for ensuring success of their respective events.
 2. Secretary of Event
   * must participate in the event or project at hand.
   * is responsible for recording minutes of meeting of their respective events.